Spring has officially sprung! which means it’s time for a solid Boat cleaning before the new season picks up.

 As for cleaning the outer hull, brand name or homemade solutions all have their followers.

 Interestingly, however, toilet cleaners are the latest trend and they have produced some terrific results.
-The keys with these are leaving them for an appropriate amount of time so be sure to check the manufacturer’s directions.
+The key is leaving them for an appropriate amount of time so be sure to check the manufacturer’s directions.
 Finally, take to a little polishing to make all the hardware shine.

 member benefits beyond 24/7 towing